Psychedelic/nft-marketplace/README.md

 TLDR; We're providing implementation examples and related test or use-cases for your convinence, if you are just interested in the specifications find it [here](spec.md).

 The requirements listed here are for running the [DIP-721](spec.md) example implementations that are available in this repository.
-If you are just interested in the specification for [DIP-721](spec.md) followed the link [here](spec.md).
+If you are just interested in the specification for [DIP-721](spec.md) follow the link [here](spec.md).

 - Nodejs
 - Yarn or NPM